zachs18/my_coroutines/README.md

 Yeah, it isn't the best but it was fun to make.

-Also, my usage of `await` does not seem consistent with how it is usually used, probably because I don't really understand coroutines 🤷‍.
-These "coroutines" are more like Python's iterators.
+These coroutines are very similar to like Python's generators.

 Note that this library only supports using coroutines in a single thread at a time, since IDK how to do thread_local in assembly.